QARANC.co.uk Find Extra Work

 Between September and October 1943 Royal Victoria Military Hospital Netley admitted the first exchange of Prisoners of War with Germany for medical examination and treatment before the British troops went onto a well deserved period of leave.
 Some of the servicemen had had to have amputations of limbs whilst under the care of German doctors and were now able to have fitted prosthetics at Netley Hospital.

-After World War II the Americans handed the hospital back to the British Army in July 1945 and it continued to treat British Forces personnel.
+After World War II the Americans handed it back to the British Army in July 1945 and it continued to treat British Forces personnel.

 The first army asylum was built at D block, Victoria House at Netley.
 It opened in 1870.